 Configuring a Captive Portal

-School Manager allows you to enable a Captive Portal that users must interact with before they can access your school's network.
-Enabling a Captive Portal will stop users from connecting to your school’s network unless they can prove that they’re actually staff, students, or other authorized users.
+School Manager allows you to enable a Captive Portal that users must interact with before accessing your school's network.
+Using a Captive Portal will prevent users from connecting to your school’s network unless they can prove they’re staff, students, or other authorized users.
+You would want to set up a Captive Portal for two main reasons.

-Device association with the user: Captive Portal associates a device with a user.
-By associating a device to a user, Captive Portal further ensures network security and responsible use, but also convenience on the part of the user.
-Users whose devices are permanently associated with their accounts need only to log in once unless they choose to log out of Captive Portal.
+2. Device association with the user: Captive Portal associates a device with a user.
+By associating a device with a user, Captive Portal further ensures network security, responsible use, and convenience on the part of the user.
+Users whose devices are permanently associated with their accounts must only sign in once unless they choose to sign out of Captive Portal.
 See Permanent Associations below

 1. In School Manager, navigate to Configuration > Authentication > Captive Portal.